David Lewis (lord mayor): Biography

 Lewis was born in Hong Kong, the grandson of a sheep-farmer from Carmarthenshire, Wales and regards himself as half Welsh and half Manx.
-He was brought up and educated in Singapore and then at the Dragon School and St Edward's School, Oxford before reading Jurisprudence at Jesus College, Oxford.
+He was brought up and educated in Malaya and then at the Dragon School and St Edward's School, Oxford before reading Jurisprudence at Jesus College, Oxford.
 At Oxford he represented OUAC and Achilles without gaining a blue.

 He joined Norton Rose in 1969 and qualified as a solicitor with honours in 1972, and in 1977 in Hong Kong.
 He becoming a Partner in 1977, serving as managing partner of the Hong Kong office in 1979–1982; head of corporate finance; head of professional resources, education, training and quality control; and then as chairman and Senior Partner between 1997 and 2003.
 He then served as a part-time consultant retiring in 2013 after 44 years with the firm.
 In 1986 he was named as one of BusinessAge magazine's Top 40 young businessmen of the year aged under 40.
 Lewis specialised in takeovers and mergers and public company share issues.
 In 1999 Norton Rose was the first UK law firm to win a Queen's Award for Exports.
 Lewis has served as a NED of Standard Life, and as a member of the Isle of Man Financial Supervision Commission.

 He was elected as a City Alderman of Broad Street Ward in 2001 and then as Sheriff of London in 2006–7.

 He became the 680th Lord Mayor in 2007–8, being only the eighth Welsh Lord Mayor in the City of London's history, and the first to have a Welsh heraldic motto (Aim as high as the sun).
 Upon the completion of his year of office Lewis was knighted in the 2009 New Year Honours List.
 He retired as an Alderman in 2013.